willavelar/php-solid-single-responsibility-principle/README.md

 ## Single responsibility principle

-The first principle of SOLID basically says that a class should have only one responsibility.
+This principle of SOLID basically says that a class should have only one responsibility.

 It says that when we have a class that does not meet this principle, we must divide it into more classes until this occurs.

-Let's go to the example.
 We'll create a small class to manage our reports.

 ```php
 <?php